ValiMail/authentication-headers/README.md

 $ python3 setup.py psllocal --path='/usr/share/publicsuffix/public_suffix_list.dat'<br />
 $ python3 setup.py install

+## DMARC Policy Flag
+As of version 0.12, an option policy flag (default is False) is provided for authenticate_message.
+If set, DMARC policy recommendations are included instead of the default raw DMARC result.
+Results are based on domain (or org domain) policy as modified by subdomain ('sp') policy or non-existent domain ('np') policy.
+The new 'np' tag is defined in draft-ietf-dmarc-psd.

 ## PSD (Public Suffix Domain) DMARC
 As of version 0.11, support for the experimental PSD DMARC extension is provided (See https://datatracker.ietf.org/doc/draft-ietf-dmarc-psd/ for